marcello-negri/personal-website/content/project/example/index.md

 ---
 title: Meta-learning richer priors for VAEs
-summary: In my MSc thesis I worked at the interface between **variational auto-encoders** and **meta-learning** with the aim of find better and richer priors.
+summary: In my MSc thesis I worked at the interface between **VAEs** and **meta-learning** with the aim of find better and richer priors.

 tags:
 - Deep Learning